sylphlab/typeql/examples/vscode-extension/README.md

-# TypeQL VSCode Extension Example
+# zenQuery VSCode Extension Example

-This example demonstrates using TypeQL to facilitate communication between a VSCode extension's main process (extension host) and a webview panel, using the `@sylphlab/typeql-transport-vscode` package.
+This example demonstrates using zenQuery to facilitate communication between a VSCode extension's main process (extension host) and a webview panel, using the `@sylphlab/typeql-transport-vscode` package.

 ## Features Demonstrated

-*   **VSCode Extension Backend:** A simple TypeQL server running within the extension host (`src/extension.ts`).
+*   **VSCode Extension Backend:** A simple zenQuery server running within the extension host (`src/extension.ts`).
 *   **Webview Panel Frontend:** A React application running inside a VSCode webview (`src/webview/main.tsx`).
-*   **TypeQL Communication:** Using TypeQL queries, mutations, and potentially subscriptions to interact between the extension host and the webview via the dedicated VSCode transport.
+*   **zenQuery Communication:** Using zenQuery queries, mutations, and potentially subscriptions to interact between the extension host and the webview via the dedicated VSCode transport.
 *   **`@sylphlab/typeql-transport-vscode`:** Usage of the transport adapter designed for VSCode extension messaging.

 ## Setup